thealleyway/thealleyway-site/README.md

 ```

 3. **Set up environment variables**
    In the project directory there is a file called `env_example`, which holds all the necessary environment variables.
-Most importantly, it contains the Prismic access token.
+Most importantly, it contains the Prismic URL.

 Copy the file and add the values to the variables.